phnmnl/cloud-deploy-kubenow/README.md

  `git clone --recursive https://github.com/phnmnl/cloud-deploy-kubenow.git`

- **Note:** You will probably get an error message because you don't have the rights to read the private repository containing secret api keys - but that's OK.
+ **Note:** You might get an error message: `fatal: clone of 'git@github.com:EMBL-EBI-TSI/phenomenal-cloudflare.git' into submodule path 'phenomenal-cloudflare' failed`.
+This is because you don't have the access rights to read the private repository containing secret api keys.
- `fatal: clone of 'git@github.com:EMBL-EBI-TSI/phenomenal-cloudflare.git' into submodule path 'phenomenal-cloudflare' failed`

 ### Directories and files